 About a month ago, I finally came back from Tanzania.
 Those were the shortest 5 weeks I have ever experienced.
-To my friends and family it felt like months, personally it was more like one long day.
+To my friends and family it felt like months, but to me it was more like one long day.
 Or rather, a holiday.
 Not surprisingly, everyone I’ve met since keeps asking one question – how’s Dar?
-Here’s the … More Discover Tanzania: Lessons from Dar (part 1)
+Here’s … More Discover Tanzania: Lessons from Dar (part 1)

 It’s a huge hall, a proper theatre.
 A larger than life stage sits at the front lifted towards the heavens.
 Even at the fifth row you’re still looked down upon.
 The red seats are soft and comfortable, with ample back support.
 And wide enough for most shapes and sizes.

 TGIF.
-Thank God it’s February!
-Finally Njaanuary is over; those 100 days did not seem to end.
+Thank God It’s February!
+Njaanuary is finally over; those 100 days just did not seem to end.
 Now we can chop our money and celebrate.
 Wine would be great.
 Who’s willing to buy?
 Anyone?

-What you are about to witness, is the comeback of Kenyan music. … More Why Kenyan music is killing it
+What you are about to witness, is the comeback of Kenyan music. … More Why Kenyan music is Killing It in 2017